Eric Valentine

 Eric Dodd, known professionally as Eric Valentine, is an American record producer who began his career as drummer and producer in the heavy metal band T-Ride.

 He subsequently produced albums for artists such as Good Charlotte, Lostprophets, Taking Back Sunday, Nickel Creek, Queens of the Stone Age, Third Eye Blind, Smash Mouth, The All-American Rejects, Persephone's Bees, and Slash, among others.
-He is married to Grace Potter and they had a son born on January 12, 2018.

 Early life

-Erics first experience with music was listening to The Monkees as a child and wanting to play drums.
+Valentine's first experience with music was listening to The Monkees as a child and wanting to play drums.
 He received a three-piece drum set from a garage sale, leading to him taking drum lessons at the age of 9.
 Around that same time, Eric started listening to bands such as Led Zeppelin, AC/DC and Kiss, along with jazz fusion bands such as Weather Report from drum teachers.
 His father's career as an aerospace engineer was enough for him to get a four-track and learn on his own.

+Personal life

+Valentine married Grace Potter in 2017 and they have a son born in 2018.